gvwilson/sensibleadventures/nardica/nardica.md

 A plain wooden desk stood near one wall with half a dozen simple wooden chairs in front of it.
-A single shaven-headed Marine gestured for them to sit.
-Iffy expected Doctor Johel to take the seat behind the desk, but she sat with them instead.

-The Marine studied them for a heartbeat before saying, "All clear, sir."
+A single Marine with a shaved head gestured for them all to sit and then studied them for a heartbeat before saying, "All clear, sir."

 "Thank you, sergeant."